- Professor Susan Irvine

 Linked to her policy work and research, Susan maintains a commitment to strengthened career pathways in ECEC, with particular emphasis on career planning and improved articulation between Vocational Education and Training and Higher Education.

-Susan is a highly skilled teacher with deep understanding of the principles underpinning effective teaching and learning.
+She is a highly skilled teacher with deep understanding of the principles underpinning effective teaching and learning in early education contexts and adult learning.
 She is a Senior Fellow with the Higher Education Academy and an inaugural ExPrep (Expert Peer Review of Educational Practice) Reviewer at QUT.
 Recognising her teaching expertise, she is frequently engaged to design and deliver professional learning programs in ECEC.

 Susan maintains particular expertise in the area of ECEC policy.
 She is an active contributor to policy discussions and an invited member of state and national policy advisory committees.
 This includes: the Queensland Department of Education Early Childhood Teacher Registration Advisory Group, Higher Education Reference Group and and 2020 Early Childhood Teacher Working Group.